Nate-Sheibley/favorite_letters/README.md

 ![savgol + eng overlay](images/avg_stdev_scatter_alphabetic.png)

+## Conclusions

-If we look at strictly english lowercase and capital letters we see the same story as shown above.
+If we look at the strict 52 english letters we see the same story as shown above.
 The english letters are a small high average rating enclave within the much broader set of all letters.
 For this plot the two KDE plots were done seperately, meaning the orange english letters do not contribute to the blue KDE plot.

 ![strict english only](images/avg_stdev_kde_eng.png)